apache/datafusion/README.md

 Please see [User Guide](https://arrow.apache.org/datafusion/) for more information about DataFusion.

-## Developer's guide
+## Contribution Guide

-Please see [Developers Guide](DEVELOPERS.md) for information about developing DataFusion.
+Please see [Contribution Guide](CONTRIBUTING.md) for information about contributing to DataFusion.